gabzn/LC/README.md

 2: It could also be implemented using a heap.
 A heap will adjust the priority automatically using bubble up/down after each insertion.

 ## ``Something to look at later``
-3. <s>Priority queue & Heap</s>
+<s>Priority queue & Heap</s>
-4. Backtracking
+Backtracking
-5. Union Find
+Union Find
-6. Subsequences & Substrings
+Subsequences & Substrings
-7. Jump game
-8. Monotonic Queue
+Monotonic Queue
-9. Matrix
+Matrix
+Sliding Window
+Binary Search
+DP - Jump game